lordnull/dice.js/README.md

 To do a build that generates both uncompressed and minified versions, simply use make. 'make compile' only generates the uncompressed version.
 Both versions are placed in the './build'.

+Simply include either dice.js or dice.min.js in a script tag, and you're off.

 Test
 ====